Epic Games Store: History

-Prior to the store's launch, its Director of Publishing Strategy, Sergey Galyonkin, had run Steam Spy, a website that collected Steam usage data from public profiles to create public sales statistics.
-He ran the site as a side-project, but used it to learn what developers would want from Epic's store, namely fewer social elements and less visual clutter.
+Prior to the store's launch, its Director of Publishing Strategy at the time, Sergiy Galyonkin, had run Steam Spy, a website that collected Steam usage data from public profiles to create public sales statistics.
+He ran the site as a side-project but used it to learn what developers would want from Epic's store, namely fewer social elements and less visual clutter.
 The store's contents were hand-curated until Epic opened the store to self-publishing, starting with a beta of these features in August 2021.
 Epic's staff will still need to approve games for the store, a process that "mostly focus[es] on the technical side of things and general quality", according to Tim Sweeney.
 Sweeney does not expect this vetting process to be as stringent as the approvals needed to publish games on home video game consoles, but will use human evaluation to filter out bloatware and asset flips, among other poor-quality titles.
 Epic does not plan to allow adults-only mature content on the store.

 In January 2019, Ubisoft announced its plans to distribute its games via the Epic Games Store, with its upcoming Tom Clancy's The Division 2 to be sold on the storefront (in addition to Ubisoft's own Uplay storefront) instead of Steam, making it the first major third-party publisher to utilize the Epic Games Store.
 Ubisoft said that selecting the Epic Games Store for future games was part of a larger business discussion related to Steam.
 Chris Early, Ubisoft's vice president for partnerships and revenue, described Steam as "unrealistic, the current business model that they have...It doesn't reflect where the world is today in terms of game distribution."
 Publisher Deep Silver followed suit later that month, announcing that Metro Exodus will be exclusive to Epic Games Store for one year, at a reduced US$50 (in North America) compared to US$60 when it was offered on other storefronts.
 Epic has subsequently made partnerships with Private Division and Quantic Dream for publishing on the store.

 The storefront started offering non-game applications in December 2020 with the introduction of Spotify; Epic stated that it will not take a cut of any of Spotify's subscriptions for those using it via its storefront app.
 Other apps added included itch.io, iHeartRadio, Krita, and Brave.